kent-map/kent/theatre/canterbury-theatre.md

 The _Canterbury Guests_ which included incidental [music](https://youtu.be/S6-xhtK7rc8) composed by Henry Purcell does not appear to have been performed in Canterbury and the promised entertainment was only of the gastronomical variety.
 The Star Inn near St George's Gate dates from 1689 and The Rose from 1692 so it would appear Ravenscroft had local knowledge.
 <param ve-image url="https://stor.artstor.org/stor/c8270a90-11bb-4a80-aa86-c01accee9063" label="St George's Gate" attribution="Kent Maps Online Collection">

-In 1729, Pinchbeck's Grand Theatre of the Muses, a machine with scenes and music, plied the streets of Dover, Sandwich and Canterbury offering a different kind of street theatre.[^ref16]
+Theatrical performances continued to delight Canterbury audiences throughout the eighteenth century.
+In 1729, Pinchbeck's Grand Theatre of the Muses, a machine with scenes and music, plied the streets of Dover, Sandwich and Canterbury offering a different kind of street entertainment.[^ref16]
 <br><br>
-By 1737, the Licensing Act or ‘Gagging Act’ restricted the production of plays.
+However, by 1737, the Licensing Act or ‘Gagging Act’ restricted the production of plays.
 Censorship was introduced by the Lord Chamberlain and his examiners, to root out anti-government sentiment and this practice continued until 1843 when the act was modified by the Theatres Act.
 To avoid prosecution, players interspersed scenes with melodrama, burlesque, song and dance.
 On 1 August 1739, the Company of Comedians from the Royal Theatres in London performed 'The Committee: Or, the Faithful Irishman' at the theatre in Canterbury to which was added a new pantomime entertainment in Grotesque characters.[^ref17]  Two weeks later, the comedy 'The Tender Husband; Or Accomplished Fools' was performed at the Theatre, Canterbury with entertainments of singing and dancing.[^ref18]
 <br><br>
 In 1752, ‘Canterbury Smith', who had taken over Kentish theatres in 1751 from Perry’s ‘Company of Comedians’ hired Roger Kemble, strolling player and actor to perform at Canterbury's theatre.
 It was here that Kemble met Fanny Furnival, a widowed actress, who was noted for having performed the role of Hamlet.
 She took the name "Mrs Kemble", although it is unlikely the couple married.[^ref19]
 <br><br>
 Roger Kemble later married Sarah Ward, and was the father of Sarah Siddons, the celebrated actress who played at the Theatre Royal Margate; John Philip Kemble who was considered England’s finest actor; and Charles Kemble, who performed the office of Examiner of Plays, under the Licensing Act.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/5/53/Mrs_Sarah_Siddons.jpg" label="Sarah Siddons" attribution="Thomas Lawrence, National Library of Wales, Public domain, via Wikimedia Commons">

-Theatrical performances continued to delight Canterbury audiences throughout the eighteenth century.
 In 1770, Mr Perry of Convent Garden Theatre was head of a summer company at Canterbury Theatre, a rickety wooden building in the Buttermarket outside Christchurch Gate.
 On 9 June 1773, in a new prologue, written for the opening of the season in Canterbury, Mr Perry said:
 <br><br>
 'Happy once more to tread this well-known stage, where I have strutted in my Infant Age - When Perry's Sons, Years twenty past almost, Oft play'd the Scene of Hamlet and the Ghost, Oft weild the Truncheon in the Tragic Scene.
 In Great Tom Thumb was Master Perry seen!
 Growing to riper Age, pursued the Art, And sought Acquaintance with each manly part.
 Till now, some four Years past a Plan I drew, Engag'd this House once more to strut 'fore you.
 You, whose applause had fir'd my Infant mind; By you inspir'd the Buskin' troop, I join'd.'
 <br><br>